 Cooperative play for the two game, it's the bare minimum.
 Six levels for Nam-1975, seven for Spinal Breakers, it's not bad.
 The game from SNK is a bit longer than its opponent but also more difficult: levels are increasingly hard, and the final Boss must be defeated in one life only, good luck!
 In terms of duration, it's slightly longer.
 Video System's game is relatively easy, although the large size of the characters makes inevitable the use of several credits, as our characters are pretty vulnerable.
 Moreover, the weapons system, hidden bonuses and cooperative play are more interesting in Nam-1975, and provides it a solid lead on the replay value, to a competitor both short and unattractive when finished.

-The large size of the heroes in Spinal Breakers is a big handicap: indeed, it is very difficult to successfully dodge when a lot of enemies shoot at you!
-The roll, triggered with B, does not make you invincible when performed.
-You guessed it, the avoidance strategies are very, very limited since most of evasive actions are ineffective: our characters move slowly and can't run!
-And in the exercise of anticipation, the perfect remains totally utopian.
-The shot is fired with A, and C delivers the bombs, those ones being available in very limited quantity.
-Sights by cons respond well, but the game offers only one basic weapon, and the conventional bomb.
-It is much simple, as the whole game anyway, summarizing to snipe everything that moves by cashing enemy bullets until you die, without your dexterity helping you at any time.
-With Nam-1975, the things are significantly different.
-Also using three buttons (A=fire, B=grenade, C=run), it offers in addition to perform an escape roll during which player is invincible, triggered by holding down-right or down-left by pressing C. Various weapons can be picked during the game, ranging from the uzi to the flamethrower, but also the fragmentation grenade or the powerful missile launcher.
-In addition, there is also a double aim to recover over the levels, and better, a beautiful blonde to deliver from enemies: this one comes then to help you until you die.
+The large size of the heroes in Spinal Breakers makes it very difficult to dodge.
+The roll (B) doesn't have you invincible when performed.
+The avoidance strategies are poor, since most of evasive actions are ineffective: our characters move slowly and can't run!
+In the exercise of anticipation, the "perfect" remains utopian.
+The shot is fired with A, and C delivers the bombs, available in limited stock.
+Sights respond well, but the game features only the basic weapon and bombs.
+It's summarizing to snipe everything that moves by cashing enemy bullets until you die, without your dexterity helping any time.
+With Nam-1975, the things are different.
+Also using three buttons (A=fire, B=grenade, C=run), you can perform an escape roll during which player is invincible, triggered by holding down-right or down-left and pressing C. Various weapons can be picked during the game, like uzi, flamethrower, fragmentation grenade or missile launcher.
+There is also the double aim to recover over the levels, and better, a beautiful blonde to deliver: she then comes then to help you until you die.
 Heroes are much smaller than in Spinal Breakers, allowing more movement on the playground, and more opportunities for evasion and anticipation.
-The two-players game is all the more clear, and it's not an evil, as the action is sometimes intense.
+The two-players game is all the more clear.
 The difficulty rises crescendo, and unlike Taito's soft, technique pays off: with a little training, players can improve and reach advanced levels of the game with a single credit.

 A real beating is inflicted to Spinal Breakers in this match by Nam-1975.
 It doesn't just wins every round, but pay the luxury to fool its opponent on most chapters.
 Programmed on supports close in terms of power and not showing a big difference on rom sizes, one would have expected more competition, especially from an editor such as Video System.
 Nam-1975 is a jewel for the Neo Geo in 1990, outperforming not only Spinal Breakers, but also most games of this genre released at this time.